rns/kollos-luif-doc/manual.md

 Structural or lexical rules are declared by using produce-operators.

-In a lexical grammar, a lexeme is a top-level symbol, which can be specified with the `lexeme` adverb.
+In a lexical grammar, a lexeme is a top-level symbol, and must be specified with the `lexeme` adverb.
 In a lexical grammar, a lexeme can never appear on a RHS.

 In a structural grammar, a lexeme is a symbol which never appears on the LHS of a rule.

+Structural rules may imply lexical rules in the structural grammar's associated lexer.
+Charclasses and strings in structural rules, for example, create lexemes in the associated lexical grammar.
+It is a fatal error if a structural rule implies a lexical rule, but the structural grammar has no associated lexical grammar.

 A _lexeme_ is a sequence of characters in the input matched by a rule in a lexical grammar.
 Marpa's usage of the term "lexeme" is special to it.